open-competency-library/software-development/architecture/ddd1.md

 title: Domain-Driven Developer 1
 parent: Architecture
 nav_order: 1
+description: A developer who can tactically support simple architecture influenced by Domain-Driven Design.
 ---
-# Domain-Driven Developer 1

-A developer who can tactically support simple architecture influenced by Domain-Driven Design.

 ## Master the following skills:

 - Discuss 3 goals of DDD in regards to a software project